Registry

 Create New Registry Auth

-Navigate to the registries tab in the settings page of your workspace, and then simply click the New registry auth button on the top right corner.
-You will be choose a registry source from the list.
+Navigate to the registries tab in the settings page of your workspace, then click the New registry auth button in the top right corner.
+You can choose a registry source from the list.

-Currently, we support the following private registrie presets:
+Currently, we support the following private registry presets:

 - Docker Hub